 Thomas Kurian, CEO of Google Cloud, stood confidently in front of the Apple logo to announce that his company is Apple’s “preferred cloud partner.”
 According to his statements, the collaboration aims to develop the next generation of Apple Foundation Models based on Google’s advanced “Gemini” technology.

-These models will not just be minor improvements; they are the core engine for upcoming Apple Intelligence features, including a more personalized and intelligent version of Siri.
-While Apple has not set a precise date for the launch of the new Siri other than it being in 2026, expectations now clearly indicate that Gemini-powered AI features will be the backbone of iOS 27, expected to be released this fall.
+These models will not just be minor improvements, but the primary engine for upcoming Apple Intelligence features, including a more personalized and intelligent version of Siri.
+While Apple has not set a precise launch date for the new Siri other than that it will be in 2026, expectations now clearly point to Gemini-powered AI features being the backbone of iOS 27, expected to be released this fall.

 What Awaits Us in the “All-New” Siri?

 It is worth noting that Apple changed its iOS version naming system last year, using iOS 26 instead of iOS 19, which makes the upcoming update carry the number iOS 27.
-Apple is expected to reveal the first results of this historic partnership during the Worldwide Developers Conference (WWDC 2026) on June 8th, where developers will be able to test these features before they are released to the public in September.
+Apple is expected to reveal the first results of this historic partnership during the WWDC 2026 developer conference on June 8th, where developers will be able to test these features before they are released to the public in September.

 It will be interesting to see how Apple integrates the “spirit” of Gemini into its closed system, which is famous for its focus on privacy.
 Will we finally see Siri outperform Google’s own assistant on the iPhone?
-We will know the answer for sure this coming June.
+We will know the answer for sure next June.

 Source: